aprossi/impact-cratering/data/README.md

 ## Planetary crater Databases

-Craters for selected planetary bodies provided here in geojson format derive from the USGS/IAU Gazetteer - https://planetarynames.wr.usgs.gov:
+Craters for selected planetary bodies provided here in geojson format derive from the USGS/IAU Gazetteer (https://planetarynames.wr.usgs.gov).
+They are **not** exhaustive databases.
+They are just a subset of crater, that happen to have a name.

 * [callisto_craters.geojson](callisto_craters.geojson)
 * [ceres_craters.geojson](ceres_craters.geojson)